 The kitchen is one of the most used areas in the home, so Scott’s thought process was to open up the space a little more and encourage open conversation between the houseguests.
 One of the ways to do this was to add a kitchen island.

 “Having an island kitchen is so much more conductive to the chatter that goes on in the house, the cross-talk in the conversations,” Scott explained.
 We set the island at bar height so houseguests could chat standing or seated.

 To achieve the bar height, we modified 36″ wall cabinets, increasing their depth to 24″ and building up a toe-kick.
 A thick counter with sufficient overhang was then installed to reach the desired height and make room for up to five barstools.

 Catch Me If You Can arrows

 If you’ve seen the show, you’ll notice arrows throughout the house.
 Scott decided to incorporate this theme after watching the opening credits of the movie Catch Me If You Can, starring Tom Hanks and Leonardo Dicaprio.
 To him, the arrows signify motion and the idea of moving forward, which in a way defines the houseguests’ time on the show.

-You’ll notice the arrow motif is continued in the kitchen.
-The counters along the back wall end at an arrow’s point.
-The right side actually features a small seating area for two around the arrowhead.
+You’ll notice the arrow motif continues in the kitchen.
+The counters along the back wall end at an arrow’s point, and the right side actually features a small seating area for two around the arrowhead.

 In the end, every part of the design worked, and installation went off without a hitch.
 The red and circular layout was a bold move that looks great and really catches the eye.
 It’s a fantastic addition to the house.